mdallrabbi/Currency-Converter-USD-to-BDT-/README.md

 # USD-to-BDT-Converter
-This converts United Stated Doller into Bangladeshi Taka
+This converts United Stated Doller into Bangladeshi Taka.